 You will see the DV Toolkit main window when you open the application.
 This window includes information about each of the filters in the package.
 Each time a filter is created and saved, information about it is added to this view.
 You can have only one filter package at a time open; however, you can add filters to the package you are viewing by using the Merge feature.
-The function of the menus and the icons on the menu bar are further described in Menus and commands, and Toolbar.
+The function of the menus and the icons on the menu bar are further described in Menus and commands on page 6, and Toolbar on page 8.